jasmcaus/ai-math-roadmap/README.md

 ## 2. Linear Algebra
 Linear Algebra is the primary mathematical computation tool in Artificial Intelligence and many areas of Science and Engineering.
 In this, 4 primary mathematical objects and their properties need to be understood:
-- [Scalars](http://www.sciencebits.com/vector_algebra) - A single number (can be real or natural).
+- [Scalars](http://www.sciencebits.com/vector_algebra) - a single number (can be real or natural).
-- [Vectors](http://www.sciencebits.com/vector_algebra) - A list of numbers, arranged in order.
+- [Vectors](http://www.sciencebits.com/vector_algebra) - a list of numbers, arranged in order.
 Consider them as points in space with each element representing the coordinate along an axis.
-- [Matrices](https://www.mathsisfun.com/algebra/matrix-introduction.html) - A 2-D array of numbers where each number is identified by 2 indices.
+- [Matrices](https://www.mathsisfun.com/algebra/matrix-introduction.html) - a 2-D array of numbers where each number is identified by 2 indices.
-- [Tensors](https://mathworld.wolfram.com/Tensor.html) - An N-D array of numbers (n>2), arranged on a regular grid with N-axes.
+- [Tensors](https://mathworld.wolfram.com/Tensor.html) - an N-D array of numbers (N>2), arranged on a regular grid with N-axes.
 Important in Machine Learning, Deep Learning and [Computer Vision](https://github.com/jasmcaus/caer)
-- [Eigenvectors & Eigenvalues](https://www.mathsisfun.com/algebra/eigenvalue.html) - Special vectors and their corresponding scalar quantity.
+- [Eigenvectors & Eigenvalues](https://www.mathsisfun.com/algebra/eigenvalue.html) - special vectors and their corresponding scalar quantity.
 Understand the significance and how to find them.
 - [Singular Value Decomposition](https://web.mit.edu/be.400/www/SVD/Singular_Value_Decomposition.htm) - factorization of a matrix into 3 matrices.
 Understand the properties and applications.
 - [Principal Component Analysis (PCA)](https://royalsocietypublishing.org/doi/10.1098/rsta.2015.0202) - understand the significance, properties, and applications.